Nakilon/dhash-vips/example_dups/README.md

   Eiffelturm.jpeg
 ```

-Here tresholds are hardcoded as `[0..14, 15..19, 20..24]`.
+Here thresholds are hardcoded as `[0..14, 15..19, 20..24]`.
 They are a bit lowered and adjusted for demo purposes -- all landscapes are a bit similar because they have a horizon line.
-In your programs you should find the best fitting tresholds and maybe preprocess images by smart cropping, applying filters, etc.
+In your programs you should find the best fitting thresholds and maybe preprocess images by smart cropping, applying filters, etc.

 Maybe some day I'll make it a feature (with JSON and HTML export) within a gem if anyone needs it.

 P.S.: don't forget that Docker `-v` needs an absolute path.
+And you can link it as `:ro` (read-only) if you want.
+The script does not write anything.